Home

 Learn Acoustic Guitar Chords

 As a beginner, you only need to learn a couple acoustic guitar chords to start playing your favorite songs.
-In fact, there is a great book of 50 songs, The Guitar 3 Chord Songbook by Hal Leonard that uses only three guitar chords: chord C, chord D and chord G. Try these simple three chord guitar songs.
+In fact, there is a great book of 50 songs, The Guitar 3 Chord Songbook by Hal Leonard that has only three chord guitar songs, using chord C, chord D and chord G. This book includes favorites, such as "All Shook Up", "Hound Dog", "Lay Down Sally", "Sweet Home Chicago, and "Werewolves of London".

 Reading Chord Diagrams